WEBINAR w/ LIVE TRAINING

 An educational opportunity designed for pharmacy technicians who will be administering influenza vaccines as outlined in the 8th amendment to the PREP Act with an optional second lesson to get technician immunization certification.

-The second part of the program will focus on both recognizing and treating severe vaccine-related adverse reactions (e.g., anaphylaxis) as well as on learning how to properly administer intramuscular (IM) and subcutaneous (SC) vaccine doses.
+The program has three parts.
+The first part will provide an overview of vaccine principles including immunity, types of vaccines, reading immunization schedules, and required documentation.
+The second part will focus both on recognizing and treating severe vaccine-related adverse reactions including anaphylaxis.
+The third part will teach how to properly administer intramuscular (IM) and subcutaneous (SC) vaccine doses.
 For vaccine administration, both IM and SC administration techniques will be demonstrated.
 To become certified, participants are required to successfully administer injections (2 IM and 1 SC) into a partner in front of a health care provider who is currently a certified immunizer and paperwork signifying successful completion of this must be returned to KPhA within one month of the webinar.
 For certification to be valid, you must also obtain CPR certification which KPhA does not offer.
+Check with your local Red Cross or American Heart Association office.
+An online CPR class will suffice, but should be healthcare setting-related and should cover techniques used on adults and children.

 Log-in details will be provided to registrants prior to the class.